ichiee/Thanks_Octocat/Rust/basic_1.md

 `let x = Box::new(5);`

-wgat is essentially soing this is that there is varible decalration of `let x = box` on the bottom odf stuck the box contstruct is point at the memory of top of the memory available, then it store 5.
-So what it owuld happen when `prilntln!`
+what is essentially doing this is that there is varible decalration of `let x = box` on the bottom of stuck, the box contstruct is point at the memory of top of the memory available, then it store 5.
+So what it would happen when `prilntln!`

 It will be the `println!("{}", *x);` here `*` is dereferencing the x, so you are not printing out box, you are printing out 5